 Effective care team communication is a key requirement of coordination of care and collaboration.
 These capabilities support electronic communication between individuals and maintenance of a record of significant coordination of care communications or messages between individuals for future review, understanding and awareness.

 It is important to note that for communications to be meaningful for coordination of care they must be associated with the specific clinical context which triggered the communication.
-For example, the HL7 Care Plan domain analysis model defines communications with explicit associations to health goals, health concerns, health risks, care barriers and plan activities or interventions.
+The HL7 Care Plan domain analysis model defines communications with explicit associations to health goals, health concerns, health risks, care barriers and plan activities or interventions.
 For example, a question (communication) about a health goal would be linked to the health goal structure defined in the model; sharing of information about an intervention would have a link to the plan activity as defined in the model.

-Send Message to Care Team Member(s)
+5.3.1 Send Message to Care Team Member(s)